lrestj/pronixos/.github/README.md

 ```

 And that’s it!
-You have successfully set up your git bare repository.
-You can pass git commands to your alias and add your dotfiles and other configurations.
-Of course, this is not limited to just dotfiles.
-You can add all kinds of files and directories here.
+You can add all kinds of files and directories in your repository.
 ```
 cfg status
 cfg add .bashrc